junxit/us-congress-bills-114/bill.md

 ## § 6.
 Cooperative agreements

-- **(a)** *In general* The Secretary may enter into a cooperative agreement (within the meaning of chapter 63 of title 31, United States Code) with any State, tribal, local governmental, and private entity to carry out this Act.
+- **(a)** *In general* The Secretary may enter into a cooperative agreement with any State, tribal, local governmental, and private entity to carry out this Act.
 - **(b)** *Contents* Cooperative agreements authorized under this section may—
   - **(1)** improve trail maintenance in a priority area;
   - **(2)** implement the strategy; or